Feeling like enjoying light meals or sharing appetizers with friends? Not sure what to cook for your guests? I have the solution!

 Teriyaki glazed meatballs

-A festive idea that's a welcome change from traditional charcuterie.
-Prepare small beef or pork meatballs, marinate them in teriyaki sauce, then caramelize them in a pan.
-Top each glazed meatball with a sweet and savory sauce and a slice of spring onion or a sundried tomato.
+A festive idea that's a change from classic charcuterie.
+Prepare small beef or pork meatballs, marinate them in a teriyaki sauce then caramelize them in a pan, then stud each glazed meatball with a sweet and savory sauce and a piece of spring onion or a sun-dried tomato.

 Appetizer skewers with fish or seafood (salmon, shrimp, etc.)